freeshrugsxd/qgis-pathfinder/README.md

 ### Keyboard Shortcuts

-You can configure keyboard shortcuts for any of these in QGIS settings:
 1. Go to **Settings** → **Keyboard Shortcuts**
-2. Assign your preferred shortcuts
+2. Assign hotkey to any of the pathfinder actions

 ## ⚙️ Configuration

 Access pathfinder settings through:
-- The pathfinder icon in the toolbar
+- The pathfinder icon in the Plugins toolbar
 - The pathfinder menu in the Plugins menu

 ### Formatting Options